posabsolute/jquery-engage/readme.md

 When the script load your content it will call the *init()* method.
 The options are automatically passed to your plugin, you can retrieve them using *this.options*.
 The time (string, "morning", "night", "default") is given as parameter to the init function so you can use this information to better target your text.

 You *must* return the parsed html content to the init function.

+### Events helper

+There are 3 chatchable events for your plugin.

+engage.show // when the toolbar is shown engage.hide // when the toolbar is hided engage.destroy // when the plugin is destroyed

 ### Adding your new content to the minified file